 I don’t remember when I first heard the word “Anthroposophy,” and it is hard now to remember how many Anthroposophical doctrines I internalized and accepted while still very young.
 My teachers were circumspect, leading us students into Steiner’s universe without openly telling us — or our parents — what they were doing.

 These are Anthroposophical tenets.

 Shermer does not mention Anthroposophy.
-The application of his conclusions to Anthroposophy is my own contribution.
+I have applied his conclusions to Anthroposophy.